etosworld/etos-img2txt/README.md

 ### etos-img2txt

-- etos-img2txt is a fun project to transfer image to text things. for now it is simple and just works direct way, more and more fun work would be added,please enjoy !
+- etos-img2txt is a fun project to transfer image to text things. for now it is simple and just works direct way, more and more fun work would be added,please enjoy

-- etos-img2txt is for [ETOS](https://etos.world) ecosystem.

 ### Example